-The atmospheric component of CAMS-CSM model is a modified version of ECHAM5(v5.4) (Roeckner et al., 2003).
-The resolution adopted for CMIP6 historical simulations is T106 L31, which indicates a resolution of approximately 1° horizontally with 31 vertical levels.
+The atmospheric component of CAMS-CSM is a modified version of ECHAM5(v5.4) (Roeckner et al., 2003).
+The resolution adopted for the CMIP6 historical simulations is T106 L31, which indicates a resolution of approximately $1^{\circ}$ horizontally with 31 vertical levels.
 The top of the atmospheric model is 10 hPa.
-The major modifications of the CAMS-CSM version to the original ECHAM5 model include: i) a Two-step Shape Preserving Advection Scheme (TSPAS) for the water vapor advection (Yu, 1994; Zhang et al., 2013); and ii) a correlated k-distribution scheme with the Monte Carlo Independent Column Approximations (McICA) developed by Zhang et al. (2003, 2006a, 2006b) for radiation transfer calculation.
-There are two differences between the CMIP6 version and the early version used in Rong et al. (2018): i) a modification of the conversion rate from cloud water to precipitation in the cumulus convection scheme (from $2 \times 10^{-4}$ and its effect on the length of the optical path of the direct solar beam with respect to a plane parallel atmosphere.
+The major modifications of the CAMS-CSM version to the original ECHAM5 model include: (i) a two-step shape-preserving advection scheme for the water vapor advection (Yu, 1994; Zhang et al., 2013); and (ii) a correlated k-distribution scheme with the Monte Carlo Independent Column Approximations developed by Zhang et al. (2003, 2006a, b) for the calculation of radiation transfer.
+There are two differences between the CMIP6 version and the early version used in Rong et al. (2018): (i) a modification of the conversion rate from cloud water to precipitation in the cumulus convection scheme (from $2 \times 10^{-4}$ m-1 to $1 \times 10^{-4}$ m-1), which is able to improve the cloud radiative forcing simulation (Zhang et al., 2020); and (ii) an effective solar zenith angle scheme accounting for the curvature of the atmosphere and its effect on the length of the optical path of the direct solar beam with respect to a plane parallel atmosphere.

-$m^{-1}$ to $1 \times 10^{-4} m^{-1}$ ), which is able to improve the cloud radiative forcing simulation (Zhang et al., 2020); ii) and an effective solar zenith angle scheme accounting for the curvature of the atmosphere

-The ocean component is the Geophysical Fluid Dynamics Laboratory (GFDL) Modular Ocean Model version 4 (MOM4) (Griffies et al., 2004).
-The horizontal resolution is fixed to 1° zonally, with a variable meridional resolution: 1/3° within the 10°S-10°N and increases to 1° at 30°S (N), and a nominal 1° in the bipolar Artic region poleward of 60°N for the tripolar grid.
+The ocean component is the Geophysical Fluid Dynamics Laboratory (GFDL) Modular Ocean Model, version 4 (MOM4) (Griffies et al., 2004).
+The horizontal resolution is fixed to 1° zonally, with a variable meridional resolution: 1/3° within 10°S-10°N, which increases to 1° at 30°S and 30°N, and a nominal 1° in the bipolar Artic region poleward of 60°N for the tripolar grid.
 MOM4 employs a Z vertical coordinate that contains 50 vertical levels, with 23 even levels placed above 230 m to better represent the thermocline.
-The subgrid physical parameterization configured for the historical simulations is same as Rong et al. (2018), which includes: anisotropic Laplacian scheme for horizontal viscosity; isoneutral diffusion for tracer; K-Profile Parameterization (KPP) together with Bryan-Lewis vertical diffusion/viscosity schemes; tidal mixing, overflow for dense water crossing steep bottom topography; full convective adjustment scheme; and solar penetration with climatological chlorophyll concentration etc.
+The subgrid physical parameterization configured for the historical simulations is the same as Rong et al. (2018), which includes: an anisotropic Laplacian scheme for horizontal viscosity; isoneutral diffusion for tracers; K-Profile Parameterization together with Bryan-Lewis vertical diffusion/viscosity schemes; tidal mixing, overflow for dense water crossing steep bottom topography; full convective adjustment scheme; and solar penetration with climatological chlorophyll concentration etc.

-The sea ice component is the GFDL Sea Ice Simulator (SIS) (Winton, 2000), using the same grid as the ocean model.
-SIS is a thermodynamic/dynamic sea ice model.
-It adopts a three-layer structure: one snow layer and two sea ice layers of equal thick.
-In each grid there are five categories of sea ice and one open water area.
-Different categories' sea ice is redistributed based on an enthalpy conserving approach.
-The elastic-viscous-plastic technique developed by Hunke and Dukowicz (1997) is employed for the internal ice stresses calculations.
+The sea-ice component is the GFDL Sea Ice Simulator (SIS) (Winton, 2000), using the same grid as the ocean model.
+SIS is a thermodynamic/dynamic sea-ice model.
+It adopts a three-layer structure: one snow layer and two sea-ice layers of equal thickness.
+In each grid there are five categories of sea ice and one open-water area.
+The different categories' sea ice is redistributed based on an enthalpy conserving approach.
+The elastic-viscous-plastic technique developed by Hunke and Dukowicz (1997) is employed for calculation of the internal ice stresses.

 The Common Land Model (CoLM) (Dai et al., 2003) is utilized as the land component, using the same grid as the atmospheric model.
-In CoLM each surface grid cell is comprised of up to 24 land cover types.
-The soil is divided exponentially into 10 unequal vertical layers, with a thick of 1.75cm for the top layer and 114cm for the bottom layer, A two-big-leaf submodel is employed in

-CoLM for photosynthesis, stomatal conductance, leaf temperature, and energy fluxes (Dai et al., 2004).
-The CAMS-CSM version implemented an unfrozen water process (Niu and Yang, 2006) that allows liquid water remains in the soil when temperature is below 0°C.
+In CoLM, each surface grid cell is comprised of up to 24 land-cover types.
+The soil is divided exponentially into 10 unequal vertical layers, with a thickness of 1.75 cm for the top layer and 114 cm for the bottom layer.
+A two-big-leaf submodel is employed in CoLM for photosynthesis, stomatal conductance, leaf temperature, and energy fluxes (Dai et al., 2004).
+The CAMS-CSM version implements an unfrozen water process (Niu and Yang, 2006) that allows liquid water to remain in the soil when the temperature is below 0°C.